Bellavene/findger/README.md

   3. Reveals selected files from Ranger in Finder.
   4. Start's fullscreen quicklook on active file in Finder's preview.

+Installation:
+  Add contents of this commands.py to your ~/.config/ranger/commands.py file

 Todo: Add support for color tags.